WamdamProject/WaMDaM_Information_Model/Earlier_ER_diagrams/ReadMe.md

 Check out the history of the [different ER diagrams][1] using Microsoft Visio for earlier versions and and DbWrench for later ones.
 The five key ER diagrams are below

+# Key feedback from collaborators and colleagues on WaMDaM designs, presentations, and earlier draft writings

 ## 5. Final Schema Nov 2018

 ![](/Earlier_ER_diagrams/5.jpg)